LordIdra/compressed-machines/README.md

 Compressed machines can be crafted in an Enhanced Crafting Table using either four or eight instances of the original machine - for example, eight `Gold Pan III`s would be needed to create an `8x Compressed Gold Pan`.
 The compressed variants can be crafted back into normal machines by placing them in the first slot of an Enhanced Crafting Table.

 **I am new to java, this is my first plugin, and I have by no means done extensive testing.
-Use at your own risk.** I will compile releases once I'm sure that the plugin won't break anything and a more stable version is available.
+Use at your own risk.**